abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Cartesian coordinates](../02_category/coordinates_isomorphism.svg)

-What's even more interesting is that this mapping is one-to-one, which makes the two realms *isomorphic* (traditionally we say that the point is *completely* described by the coordinates, which is the same thing.)
+What's even more interesting is that this mapping is one-to-one, which makes the two realms *isomorphic* (traditionally we say that the point is *completely* described by the coordinates, which is the same thing).

-Our effort to represent Cartesian coordinates with sets is satisfactory, but incomplete, as we still don't know what these function-like things that connect points to numbers are - they make intuitive sense as functions, and that they exhibit all relevant properties (many-to-one mapping, or one-to-one in this case), however, we have only covered functions as mappings between sets and in this case, even if we can think of the coordinate system as a set (of points and figures), geometrical figures are definitely not a set, as it has a lot of additional things going on (or additional *structure*, as a category theorist would say.)
+Our effort to represent Cartesian coordinates with sets is satisfactory, but incomplete, as we still don't know what these function-like things that connect points to numbers are - they make intuitive sense as functions, and that they exhibit all relevant properties (many-to-one mapping, or one-to-one in this case), however, we have only covered functions as mappings between sets and in this case, even if we can think of the coordinate system as a set (of points and figures), geometrical figures are definitely not a set, as it has a lot of additional things going on (or additional *structure*, as a category theorist would say).

 So defining this mapping formally, would require us to also formalize both geometry and algebra, and moreover to do so in a way in which they are compatible with one another.
-This is some of the ambitions of category theory and this is what we will attempt to do later in this book (even if not for this exact example.)
+This is some of the ambitions of category theory and this is what we will attempt to do later in this book (even if not for this exact example).

 But before we continue with that, let's see some other neat uses of products.